CRH

 negative feedback loop - cortisol shuts down the HPA axis again - GABA9 and its agonists, such as benzodiapines10

-- CRH itself, by means of presynaptic CRH autoreceptors8
+- CRH itself, via presynaptic CRH autoreceptors8

 2. Effect of CRH